KhizerHayatChoudhary/KhizerHayatChoudhary.github.io/README.md

 ## 🎓 About Me
 - Computer Science student at John Abbott College
 - Passionate about building impactful software and automating workflows
-- Interested in productivity, automation, and finance-related tools
+- Interested in productivity, automation
 - Always eager to learn and explore new technologies

 ---